Domestic and Family Violence

-Domestic and family violence takes many forms.
-It involves violent, abusive or intimidating behaviour carried out by a partner, carer or family member to control, dominate or instil fear.
+There are many types of domestic and family violence.
+It is violent, abusive or intimidating behaviour by a partner, carer or family member to control, dominate or cause fear.
 It doesn’t have to be physical abuse.
 It can be emotional, psychological, financial, sexual or other types of abuse.

 It can affect anyone in the community, regardless of gender, sexual identity, race, age, culture, ethnicity, religion, disability, economic status or location.

-Anyone in immediate danger should call the police on Triple Zero (000).
+Anyone in immediate danger should call Triple Zero (000).

-To report suspected child abuse or neglect, call the Child Protection Helpline on 132 111 (24 hours/7days).
+To report suspected child abuse or neglect, call the 24 hour Child Protection Helpline on 132 111.